-Skip to 1 minute and 46 secondsYou should get a times F clockwise each time.
+Skip to 1 minute and 6 secondsYou should get a times F, clockwise each time.
 Theory says that the effect of a pure couple on the equilibrium of a rigid object is independent of where it is applied.
-So you just add it in when you apply some of the moments equals nought.
-We'll be doing that later.
-Now let's look at the experiment on pure twist.
+So you just add it in when you apply sum of the moments equals 0.
+We'll do that later.
+Now, let's look at the experiment on twist.
+The linkage applies a pure twist to the larger cardboard shape.
 We'll follow the forces in the linkage and see how it works.
 Notice that the two small links are equalisers.
-They equalised the forces on each end of the link.
-Take moments about the centre of each one, if you are not convinced.
+They equalise the forces on each end of a link.
+Take moments about the centre of each one if you are not sure.

 Analysis: Pure twist - the couple